emqx/cloud-docs/en_US/rule_engine/rule_engine_aws_rds.md

 Before creating the data integration, make sure that you have [created a dedicated deployment](../create/dedicated.md).

-For Professional Plan deployment users, you need to complete the creation of VPC peering connections first.
+For Professional Plan deployment users, you must complete the creation of VPC peering connections first.
 The IP mentioned in this tutorial refers to the resources' private IP.
 (If [NAT gateway service](../vas/nat-gateway.md) is enabled, public IP can also be used for the connection.)

 ## Create and Connect to a MySQL DB Instance